 Chronic pain associated with OA is not curable, but it can be managed.
 With proper medication, the pain signals that travel to the brain are reduced, giving the nervous system a chance to recover.
 This helps to keep your dog comfortable, reduce their stress[5], and allows them to engage in activities they love like playing fetch, being pet, and going on walks with you.

-If your dog is showing signs of pain, take note of them (using this OA checklist) and continue to monitor and evaluate if their pain signs are returning.
+If your dog is showing signs of pain, take note of them and continue to monitor and evaluate if their pain signs are returning and be sure to talk to your veterinarian.
 Your veterinarian can help you determine the cause of your dog’s pain and get them on a proper pain management plan — giving them their quality of life back.